-After these conservative treatments have been applied and chronic pain still exists from arthritic hips, it may be time to consider a total hip replacement procedure.
+After these conservative treatments have been tried and your chronic pain still exists, it may be time to consider a total hip replacement procedure.

-Total hip replacement surgery is not recommended for those who are overweight, tobacco smokers, or diabetics.
-The chance for infection is just too great with these patients, and it increases the risk of complications after the surgery.
+Total hip replacement surgery is not recommended for those who are overweight, tobacco smokers or diabetics.
+The chance for infection is just too great with these patients and it risks complications after the surgery.

 What to Expect Before and After Surgery

-While the surgery used to be an inpatient procedure with a three-week ICU stay, now it's only one or two days (no ICU required), and you're back home and ready to start your physical therapy.
-In just six to eight weeks with physical therapy, you should be back on your feet with considerably less pain.
+While the surgery used to be an inpatient procedure with a three-week ICU stay, now it's only two days, doesn't require the ICU, and you can be back home and ready to start your physical therapy.
+In just six to eight weeks, you should be back on your feet with considerably less pain.
 Your healing process normally takes 16 to 20 weeks, as soft tissue takes longer to heal.